-There are some categories of people that cannot directly inherit assets from a life insurance policy, annuity or retirement plan.
+There are some categories of people that cannot directly inherit assets from a life insurance policy, annuity, or retirement plan.
 These include minor children.
 In some states, individuals up to the age of 21 are listed in this category.
-In order to provide for them, you will need to create a trust.
+To provide for them, you will need to create a trust.

 Other heirs for whom you might want to create a trust include any dependents with mental disabilities and the aforementioned pets.